Last updated:

 2. What is the Bodhi Tree?

-The Bodhi Tree is the sacred fig tree in Bodh Gaya, India, under which Siddhartha Gautama attained enlightenment and became the Buddha.
+The Bodhi Tree is the sacred fig treeΒ under which Siddhartha Gautama attained enlightenment and became the Buddha in Bodh Gaya, India.
+It is a symbol of spiritual awakening, wisdom, and the path to enlightenment in Buddhist tradition.

 3. Is the original Bodhi Tree still alive?